 They seem clueless about social distancing there.
 No common sense!
 The train would have been packed.

-Increased deaths will inevitably occur we honestly believe, as the consequences of the change in policy take time to emerge.
+Given that track and trace is a shambles; and it would appear it’ll get no better in the future, increased positive tests and potentially deaths will occur we honestly believe, as the consequences of the change in policy take time to emerge.